-Alex Smith has been at Newman since 2008 and currently serves as the Director of Newman Plus, overseeing the After 3, Newman at Night, and Newman Summer programs.
+Alex Smith has been at Newman since 2008 and currently serves as the Director of Newman Plus, overseeing the After 3, Later Gators, The Spirit Store, and Newman Summer.
 Alex graduated in 1995 from London Guildhall University with a Certificate of Higher Education in Business Studies.
-He has worn many hats since arriving at Newman in 2008 including After 3 instructor; Day Camp Head Counselor and Media Lab Head; Day Camp Assistant Director; and most recently Summer Director.
-Prior to working at Newman he was an artist manager, a recording artist, a tour/production manager, and held several other positions in the music industry.
+He has worn many hats since arriving at Newman in 2008 including After 3 instructor; Day Camp Head Counselor and Media Lab Head; Day Camp Assistant Director; and Summer Director.
+Prior to working at Newman he was an a recording artist, a tour/production manager, artist manager, and held several other positions in the music industry.
 While at Newman, he has designed and developed many new and exciting opportunities, promoted the program in our school community and beyond, and implemented many of the logistical and strategic aspects that have made Newman Summer a place that children are inspired to learn and grow while having fun and building new friendships.

 Jennifer Williams teaches 2nd through 4th grade at Newman.
 She has won the prestigious Presidential Award for Excellence in Mathematics and Science Teaching and has been named Louisiana's Outstanding Elementary Science Teacher, among many other awards.
 She is author of Oobleck Slime & Dancing Spaghetti which is based upon her science curriculum that has been wildly popular with students and educators.
 Jennifer is a Teacher Leader for the National Geographic Society's JASON Project where she trains other instructors in hands-on, cross-curricular learning, and she is the author of many articles for Instructor Magazine.